Here are the frequently asked questions from the Troop Cookie Training.

 When will we receive cookie materials packet?
 How?

-You should receive your materials within the next few days, if not already from the PSM in your area.
+You should already have your materials, if you don’t, please contact the PSM in your area.

 Can we get a list of emails of the cookie coordinators in our area to email them to see if we can swap cookies?
 This would be great just in case the troop leader is not the cookie manager.